airbytehq/airbyte/docs/integrations/sources/airtable.md

 ## Supported Tables

 This source allows you to configure any table in your Airtable base.
+In case you you rename or add a column to any existing table, you will need to recreate the source to update the Airbyte catalog.

 ## Getting started